dud1337/MorphOvum/README.md

     * [icmusic - Thunderstorm 1](https://freesound.org/people/icmusic/sounds/37564/)
     * [lurpsis - Life Fireplace](https://freesound.org/people/lurpsis/sounds/444127/)
 2. Music
-	* "Book of Blade", "Chilli-Dog Dilemma", and "Scratchy Funk" by Krangu
+	* "Book of Blade", "It's Chilli Dog Time!", and "Scratchy Funk" by [Krangu](https://krangu.bandcamp.com/releases)
 	* If you'd like some of your music to be considered for sample Morph Ovum tracks, please create an issue
 3. Clips
     * Created by [Viewtiful Media](https://www.fiverr.com/viewtifulmedia)